-Video show at Too Much World exhibition at the Cookhouse Gallery, London (May 2019).
+Video shown at Too Much World exhibition, Cookhouse Gallery, London (May 2019).

 TOO MUCH WORLD (Anxiety in a Post Digital World) is an immersive and interactive installation about Anxiety.
 We transformed one of the rooms at the Cookhouse Gallery into a bedroom for the duration of the show.
 Various video and sculptural works were staged within this environment, depicting experiences of anxiety from different angles and through different media.
 The room was also imbued with countless personal items contributed by the featuring artists who have had experiences with anxiety.

 The title of the show is inspired by German artist/theorist, Hito Steyerl’s seminal writing, ‘Too Much world: Is the internet dead?’.
 The exhibition continues her exploration of the dark side of technology, portraying the overwhelming world we receive through different screens of technological devices.

 Within Steyerl’s framework, she lays emphasis on the notion that the world we live in is saturated with digital images that are constantly been edited and filtered via postproduction.
 Not only are these images overwhelming and anxiety inducing, they migrate across screens and merge into our reality.
 They materialize as the consumer goods we own, altering the physical places we occupy.
 They control who we are and who we want to become, and this is not even the beginning of what technology is capable of.

 We have all seen too much world.